kkredit/smart-home-threat-model/README.md

 A level 2 data flow diagram goes into greater detail for a portion of the system.

 Here the LAN and local hub are examined in more detail.
-The hub is divided into four tasks:
+The hub is divided into four processes:

 1. A web server to requests from the web and app UIs
 2. Internet communications to manage interactions with upstream command and control, OTA update, and